Rita G. Harper

 Eponym

-Graduated from Cardiff Medical School in 2017 with MBBCh and BSc in Psychology and Medicine.
+MBBCh Cardiff Medical School.
+PGCert in Medical Education, Manchester University.
 Currently working as a doctor in the emergency department at Sir Charles Gairdner Hospital in Perth, Australia.
+Plan for a future in Emergency and Prehospital Medicine.